KamijoToma/fastboot.js/README.md

 # fastboot.js

+Notice: This package is a modified version of the [original fastboot.js](https://www.npmjs.com/package/android-fastboot), enabling the typescript support.

+Due to lack of maintenance of original repository, I created this repository.
+If you want to add some new functions or report bugs, feel free to open a PR.

 fastboot.js is an implementation of the Android [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/README.md) protocol in JavaScript.
 It runs in web browsers by using the [WebUSB](https://wicg.github.io/webusb/) API, which is currently supported by Chrome.

 If you're looking for a ready-to-use installer for custom ROMs, see [android-webinstall](https://github.com/kdrag0n/android-webinstall).